EverydayAITech Logo

 Cons:

-• Sometimes slow during peak hours
+• Sometimes slow during peak hours, possible hallucinations

 Verdict: Best starting point